EasyPost/easy-ui/documentation/decisions/000_workspaces_implementation.md

 PNPM has become the de-facto choice of monorepo tooling in OSS.
 It's a good option if we’re willing to sacrifice some familiarity, consistency, maturity, EasyPost system parity, and potential lack of ecosystem compatibility for a more emergent, more performant and generally-capable package manager.

-See [spike](https://docs.google.com/document/d/1P7xwKrW3Y4R2kUa0Wtlx7sR1G3UCi2ywKrFl2Lz1-WE) for details on research.
+See [spike](https://docs.google.com/document/d/1P7xwKrW3Y4R2kUa0Wtlx7sR1G3UCi2ywKrFl2Lz1-WE) (internal) for details on research.